danparizher/Pax-Academia/cogs/README.md

 - Commands implemented:
   - `see-apps`
 - Description:
-  - Used by staff memebrs to interact with staff applications.
+  - Used by staff members to interact with staff applications.

 ## StaffAppsUser